 Consumer enthusiasm for Black Friday is expected to reach its highest peak in eight years, with 66% of respondents stating that they plan to shop on Black Friday, compared to 55% in 2013.
 25% of U.S. consumers plan to spend more on holiday shopping this year compared to 20% in 2013, according to Accenture’s annual holiday shopping survey.

-Additionally, retailers are now stretching Black Friday deals across the month, removing the focus from just one big day of shopping, according to Google.
+go to site Additionally, retailers are now stretching Black Friday deals across the month, removing the focus from just one big day of shopping, according to Google.

-Here are some key points to be cognizant of while finalizing your Black November marketing approach this holiday season:
+see url Here are some key points to be cognizant of while finalizing your Black November marketing approach this holiday season:

-Mobile shopping searches trump desktop for Thanksgiving weekend, but Desktop still dominates Cyber Monday
+source site Mobile shopping searches trump desktop for Thanksgiving weekend, but Desktop still dominates Cyber Monday

 With global smartphone users projected to reach 1.75 billion by the end of 2014, it’s no surprise that mobile devices are quickly overtaking the shopping landscape.
 Additionally, eMarketer projects mobile to account for over 70% of total ad spend by 2018.
 And although Desktop traffic still dominates Cyber Monday, Moible is hot on its heels.
 An eMarketer study revealed that online sales for Cyber Monday grew 20.6% in 2013 vs. 2012, with mobile accounting for 29.7% of all traffic – a 58% increase from the previous year, converting into 17% of total online sales, up 55.4% from 2012.